The Thirties – the Littlewoods at Hollycroft in Adel, Leeds

 The days at Filey in the summer were leisurely, relaxed and all very similar.
 There were less complex and fewer “wall to wall” entertainments in those days.
 Although there were two cinemas in Filey there was no television, no personal radios, tape recorders or players although there were gramophones, radiograms and “78” vinyl records.
 Most days we would walk down through the town, down Crescent Hill to the beach and along the sands to our tent on the beach that would be our base for the day.
 Tents would be hired by the week and be put out on the beach by the hirers – Burr and Fell.
 Families would go down to the beach for the day and sit on deck chairs taking a picnic for lunch.
 They would use the tent for changing into bathing clothes

 In this photo’ my father Jack and brother Doug are standing; sitting on the left is Auntie May with her husband Eric Wilkinson at her feet.
 Lil, my mother, is in the centre and I am on the sand on the right.
-It is typical of the time that most of the adults were in smart casual for the times.
+It is typical of the time that even on the beach, most of the adults were in “smart casual” for the times.

 A typical summer scene on the beach at Filey (c.
 1935-36 judging from my size in the bottom right of the picture!